AARP Hearing Center

 Work and retirement benefits

-Public and private employers should offer phased-retirement programs and retiree reemployment programs that encourage employees to stay in the workforce beyond the time they would normally plan to retire.
+Public and private employers should offer phased-retirement programs and retiree reemployment programs that encourage employees to stay in the workforce beyond the time they would typically plan to retire.
 The programs should protect the adequacy of their pension and retirement benefits until they do fully retire.

 Phased-retirement options must be voluntary for employees.
 They should be designed to protect workers’ benefits both during phased retirement and after full retirement.
 Any such program should not undermine the long-term retirement security of workers who choose to participate.